iamxkhushi1726-svg/ai-resume-analyser/README.md

 - How to write structured prompt templates that produce parseable output
 - How to extract and clean text from PDF files with PyPDF2
 - How to securely manage API keys with dotenv in Streamlit Cloud

-## Part of 100 Projects Challenge

-Project 08 of my 100-project challenge to secure AI/ML internships.

 ⭐ If you like this project, consider giving it a star.